-- an old gas carrier can be converted into an independent unit and placed in a particular destination
+- an old gas carrier can be converted into an independent unit and placed in a particular destination as an offshore installation

 In case of the former, the process can be carried out within the vessel itself without having to unload the fuel in its semi-frozen slushy state.